hasgeek/events/_anthillinside_events/2017-sep-bangalore-meetup.md

 overview:
   left_content: |
     On 9th September, we’re putting together a meetup at WalmartLabs to discuss about the application of computer vision in e-commerce.
-In this meetup, iate to advanced level talks.
 One of the key areas in which computer vision is currently used in e-commerce is in "fashion".
 Our speakers will walk us through some of the applications and use cases of the same.

     We'll have a series of talks on the following topics.